graphhopper/graphhopper/docs/index.md

 #### Configuration

 You can configure several aspects either programmatically or just via a [configuration](../config-example.yml).
+The configuration of routing profiles is documented [here](./core/profiles.md).
 The elevation configuration is separately documented [here](./core/elevation.md).

 ---